toypiano/burger-run-5/README.md

 ### The Problem:

 - You are updating multiple states that are dependant on one another in one place.
 It can be hard to synchronize them together because state A gets updated in next render, but B's fate is already sealed with the A's current state.
+- The real problem is that A's state can again, be "planned" to change based on the new `change` event but B's state is planned to change based on current A

 ### Solution